The Undead Iron Fist: Plot

-Ghost Fist continues on to the Rand Building while fighting off Wraithlins, eventually encountering Daredevil, who uses his powers to deduce Ghost Fist's identity.
-When the two are nearly overwhelmed by an army of Wraithlins in Times Square, Ghost Fist reluctantly abandons Daredevil to continue his mission alone.
-It is then revealed that the target Ghost Fist is seeking out at the Rand Building for revenge is Quan Yaozu.
+Ghost Fist continues on to the Rand Building while fighting off Wraithlins, eventually encountering Daredevil, who deduces Ghost Fist's identity.
+The two are nearly overwhelmed by an army of Wraithlins in Times Square and Ghost Fist reluctantly abandons Daredevil to continue his mission alone.
+When Danny arrives in Central Park, Quan dispatches the Wraithlin-possessed Immortal Weapons, but Danny is able to defeat and free them.
+Danny makes it to the Rand Building but is confronted by Luke, who is also possessed by a Wraithlin.